 LOUISIANA ON PAPER

 Louisiana on Paper is a series dedicated to the presentation of graphic works, drawings and other works on paper.
 Often small and intimate, these exhibitions call for immersion as they present an opportunity to have a closer look at the creative processes and working methods of artists.
 The series is supported by the C.L.
 Davids Fond og Samling and has until now shown works by a.o.
-Josef Albers, Vija Celmins, Ellsworth Kelly, Joseph Beuys, David Hockney and most recently Picasso.
+Josef Albers, Vija Celmins, Ellsworth Kelly, Joseph Beuys, David Hockney, Picasso and most recently George Condo.

 Exhibition catalogue with essays by critic Richard Cork and the curator of the exhibition, Anders Kold, as well as images of the works on show